As predicted, 2015 was a big year for the great and the good of digital marketing but what are our digital marketing predictions for 2016?

 In the last 12 months, the importance of mobile was cemented with a brand new Google update, the infamous “Mobilegeddon”.
 On top of that, as expected, content and social signals started to feed more actively into the ranking algorithm themselves.

-Digital marketing is an ever-changing landscape, with new technologies, platforms and strategies constantly emerging.
+As a digital marketing company, we know digital marketing is an ever-changing landscape, with new technologies, platforms and strategies constantly emerging.

 As 2015 draws to a close, we’re going to highlight our key digital marketing predictions for 2016 – so don’t say we didn’t warn you!

 Video will become the primary form of online content

 Unless you’ve been living under a rock, it’s been hard to ignore the massive increase in online video streaming that 2015 has heralded.

 Expect this trend to continue exponentially in 2016.
 Indeed, 74% of all internet traffic is predicted to be video streaming by 2017.

 That’s a lot, right?
 But where on the web are we going to be streaming all these videos?